A-format - Generally a UK term. Standard book format (TPS = 178 x 111mm or 7 1/64 x 4 3/8 inches), typically used for most small-format paperbacks.

 Omnibus Edition - Book containing more than one work by the same author.
 Commonly two or more components have been previously published as separate books.

-POD - Print on Demand is a process in which copies of a book are not printed until an order has been received, allowing books to be printed singly or in small quantities of between 1 to about 200 copies.
+Print on Demand (POD) - A process in which copies of a book are not printed until an order has been received, allowing books to be printed singly or in small quantities of between 1 to about 200 copies.

 Rag book - Short book for infants and toddlers, where each page is printed on textile rather than paper.
 See also board book.